Michael Levinsohn: Entrepreneurship

 In July 2011, he published a white paper entitled: Ten Trends That Will affect The Future of Mobile Marketing In 2011, he was a committee member of the Mobile Marketing Association's panel on permission based mobile marketing.
 In 2012, he was appointed to co-chair the Mobile Marketing Association's Marketing Best Practices for Messaging committee, which published a white paper in March 2014.

 In December 2011, Lenco Mobile Inc, merged with iLoop Mobile Inc., a mobile marketing company, based in Seattle, WA.
 The merged entity, Archer Mobile was considered a world leader in mobile marketing and multimedia messaging technology.
 Archer Mobile had offices in Seattle, Atlanta, Newport Beach, Chicago, Johannesburg, Mexico City, Singapore and Sydney.
-Archer's clients included Coca-Cola, Citi Bank, Starbucks, Western-Union, Skype, Xbox and Experian.
+Archer's clients included Coca-Cola, Citibank, Starbucks, Western-Union, Skype, Xbox and Experian.
 Archer Mobile was sold to IMI Mobile UK in 2015.

 In early 2008 Michael expanded his business interests to include his passion for motor racing and he formed a partnership with Intersport Racing, a leading American Le Mans, LMP Prototype racing team to build the commercial arm of Intersport Racing.
 This relationship was discontinued in 2010.
 In 2013 he formed a new company in partnership with world-renowned sports car champion and team owner, Wayne Taylor.
 The new company provides mobile marketing services to the motor racing and automotive industries.
 He was also appointed President of Wayne Taylor Racing in January 2014, and spent a year developing the team's commercial program.

 Michael is an expert in customer relationship management programs and strategy.
 A number of articles written by him about CRM and loyalty have been published by leading South African journals.
 He has also developed and been awarded a provisional patent for his innovative Mobile Phone and Internet CRM program which provides brand owners and consumers with a fully integrated mobile phone CRM program, and has co-authored patents for the delivery of MMS messages to mobile phones.